namjaejeon/ksmbd-tools/README.md

 and `--sysconfdir=/etc` as options to `configure` or `meson`.
 In that case,
 the utilities are in `/usr/sbin` and the files they use by default are under
 `/etc` in the `ksmbd` directory.

+It is likely that you should give `--with-rundir` or `-Drundir` as an option
+to `configure` or `meson`, respectively.
+This is due to it being likely that
+your system does not mount a tmpfs filesystem at the directory given by the
+default value.
+Common choices are `/run`, `/var/run`, or `/tmp`. ksmbd-tools
+uses the directory for per-process modifiable data, namely the `ksmbd.lock`
+file holding the PID of the `ksmbd.mountd` manager process.
+If your autoconf
+supports it, you may instead choose to give `--runstatedir` to `configure`.

 If you have systemd and it meets at least the minimum version required, the
 build will install the `ksmbd.service` unit file.
 The unit file supports the